mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 **Same person:** He was expressing like *[unintelligible...]* very haughty.
 And then when he was leaving he came to realize that he should pay more respect.
 And then in the story he says he was defeated, when he came back.
 Well that’s very good, isn’t it?

-**Katagiri:** Well yes, pretty good, in a sense pretty good.
+**Katagiri Roshi:** Well yes, pretty good, in a sense pretty good.
 But “he was defeated” means whatever he does, his way doesn’t hit the bullseye.
 It is not “sure enough.”
 But it’s not wrong.

 **Same person:** He knew it was time to go back, he just presented himself...

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.
 It’s pretty good.
 But already he was defeated. *[He laughs.]*

 We must be defeated.
 We try always [to get wind]; that’s a big problem.
 We try to be a “good boy.”
 But it’s not necessary [in order] to bloom.
 Sometimes [there is] no way to escape [blooming].

 **Different person:** Were both of them enlightened?

-**Katagiri:** Well, sure.
+**Katagiri Roshi:** Well, sure.
 But still, the quality of enlightenment is really different between the two.
 Te Shan always directly shows enlightenment itself.
 But Kuei Shan Zen Master shows enlightenment very quietly: nothing to say.
 His way, whatever he does, it’s really quiet, *[unintelligible]* very gentle – sometimes hard, but Kuei Shan doesn’t show enlightenment directly.

 So that’s why he reaches for his whisk. *Whisk* is the human world, dualistic world.
 Because Te Shan always stays at the highest level of spiritual life; there is no dualistic world, so always there.
 Kuei Shan knows both, but Kuei Shan was not confused or tossed away by both. *[Unintelligible]* from moment to moment.
 So that’s why without saying anything he tried to reach the whisk; that means suggesting to Te Shan, “You are staying at the high level of spiritual life.
 It’s good, but watch out!
 There is still the world where you live.
 Where do you live now?
 You live in the dualistic world.”
 So that is a suggestion.
 That’s why immediately Te Shan shouted and left: “Shut up!”
 From the high level of spiritual life, there is no dualistic world.
 No matter how long you discuss the dualistic world, *[unintelligible]*.
 Do you like death or do you not like death?
 Whatever you say, at the high level of spiritual life, there is nothing to say.
 So immediately he shouted to Kuei Shan and left.
 Kuei Shan suggested very gently, “here it is.”
 He didn’t explain why, but Te Shan immediately noticed his way of suggestion, that’s why he shouted immediately and left.

 **Same person:** Why did he shout?

-**Katagiri:** Because at the high level of spiritual life, there is nothing, okay?
+**Katagiri Roshi:** Because at the high level of spiritual life, there is nothing, okay?
 No dualistic world; nothing to discuss.

 **Same person:** So he was angry?

-**Katagiri:** No, not angry.
+**Katagiri Roshi:** No, not angry.
 Showing directly the [mood] of the truth.
 In the truth, nothing to say, no discussion.
 So if you want to learn the truth of *[unintelligible]*, die.
 To die means nothing to discuss.
 But we really want to discuss, we really want to poke our heads into the discussion about living, about dying.
 So that’s why it’s very difficult to die directly, that’s why some day we have to *cut off*.
 If I shout, maybe you get a big shock and [realize], “Oh, yes.
 [Just like that.]”
 That is directly showing the [mood] of the truth itself.
 So a Zen teacher always shows the shouts and [cuffs].

 Our consciousness is always complicated: always looking at something and discussing something.
 That’s why it’s very strange there.
 You cannot see.
 So someday you have to *cut off*, and then just *[unintelligible]*.
 That’s pretty good for us.

 **Same person:** I wonder why he shook out his sleeves.

-**Katagiri:** That is a really haughty air; he shook out his sleeves and left.
+**Katagiri Roshi:** That is a really haughty air; he shook out his sleeves and left.
 That is very strong [...]

 **Same person:** *[Unintelligible.]*

-**Katagiri:** No, it’s just like this.
+**Katagiri Roshi:** No, it’s just like this.
 And he left.

 **Same person:** Very dramatic.

-**Katagiri:** Yeah, dramatic.
+**Katagiri Roshi:** Yeah, dramatic.
 The Chinese people are like very [dramatic]. *[Loud laughter.]* If you read the koans there is lots of drama.
 For example Nansen making a fire ...
 He closes the doors, and makes smoke on purpose inside of the building, and then he screams, “Fire!
 Fire!
 Fire!”
 Really dramatic. *[He laughs.]* “Help!
 Help!”
 He did it on purpose.
 And then, many monks came together and tried to help him, and he said from inside, “If you say one word by which my mind attains enlightenment, I will open the door!”
 It’s really dramatic, don’t you think so? *[Laughter.]* Right before the fire, you know, “Say one word!” *[He laughs.]* [...]
 Joshu Zen Master at that same time ... tried to help, but Joshu Zen Master is really quiet, and Nansen is always screaming, “Help, help!”
 And then all the monks didn’t know what to do.
 So Joshu Zen Master threw the key through the window, and then Nansen opened the door with the key.
 That’s the whole story.

 It’s dramatic, but it’s really human life, spiritual life.
 We are always making smoke inside: “Help, help.”
 And then we always want something to open the door.
 That is the key through the window.
 So we always do it dramatically. *[Unintelligible]* knows pretty well how dramatic our human life is.
 [Always] pain.